Bhagavad Gita 6-29. Man focused on Yoga (Philosophy). Equanimity

 Bhagavad Gita Book (Yoga of Wisdom, Gandhi, Sivananda) Pedro Nonell

-Why is it that to the West we talk more about the Yoga Sutras of Patanjali (Yoga Philosophy) than about the Bhagavad Gita?
+Why is it that to the West we talk more about the Yoga Sutras of Patanjali (Philosophy of Yoga) than about the Bhagavad Gita?

-Course: Dhyana Yoga / Meditation (Philosophy, Raja, Sutras Patanjali) Bhagavad Gita
+Course: Dhyana Yoga / Meditation (Raja, Sutras Patanjali) Bhagavad Gita

 Top of page